Why not say hello? If you’d like to come sailing with us, or if you have some brilliant thoughts we’d love to hear from you!

 It is normal for some people to experience seasickness from time to time, but if you do, do not despair!
 There are many ways of dealing with this until you get your ‘sea legs’.
 The easiest is ‘travel calm’ tablets available over the counter, or similar medication such as hyocine patches.
 These are usually effective but you may experience mild side effects such as a dry mouth.
 If in doubt, contact your GP for advice.
 There are also other ways of staying comfortable on board, such as taking the helm and concentrating on the horizon, and staying warm and hydrated.
 Ancient Chinese navigators used to chew ginger to ward against seasickness and some people find this is a good natural alternative to medication.

 Do I need lots of fancy kit?

-No. The yacht is equipped with excellent wet weather gear and safety equipment for the whole crew.
-You should however bring ordinary waterproofs and plenty of warm clothes as being at sea, even in the summertime, can be cold and wet!
+No. The yacht is equipped with safety equipment for the whole crew.
+You should however bring a good set of waterproofs including trousers, and plenty of warm clothes as being at sea, even in the summertime, can be cold and wet!
 A general kit list will be provided for useful things to bring.